YuriODev/python-yuriodev-01-simple-data-types/README.md

 #### 📊 String Formatting with Percent (%) Operator
 Before f-strings and the `format()` method, Python used the percent (`%`) operator for string formatting.
 Though less commonly used today, understanding this method can be helpful for reading older Python code.

+### 4. Boolean Values in Python 🤔

+- Understanding the significance of `True` and `False` in Python.
+- Utilizing boolean values in conditional statements and looping constructs.
+- Performing comparison operations to establish relationships between values.
+- Applying logical operations to combine boolean conditions.

+### 5. Data Input from Keyboard 🖥️

+- Capturing and processing user input using the `input()` function.
+- Implementing interactive scripts that respond to user actions.

+### 6. Extra Python Tricks ✨

+- Leveraging comments to document and explain your code.
+- Using whitespace and indentation to create readable code structures.
+- Following the Python style guide for writing clean and maintainable code.
+- Utilizing compound operators for efficient code execution.

+# Learning Path 🛣️

+1. **Boolean Values and Operations**
+   - Discover how to work with booleans and their pivotal role in flow control.
+   - Learn about comparison operations like `==`, `!=`, `>`, `<`, `>=`, and `<=`.
+   - Explore logical operations such as `and`, `or`, and `not`.

+2. **Keyboard Input Handling**
+   - Understand how to obtain user input in your programs.
+   - Practice with examples that use keyboard input for interactivity.

+3. **Pythonic Tips and Tricks**
+   - Dive into best practices for writing Pythonic code.
+   - Gain knowledge of additional features like multiple variable assignments, augmented assignment operators (e.g., `+=`, `*=`), and other syntactic conveniences.

+# Exercises and Examples 🏋️‍♂️

+Each section is accompanied by practical exercises and examples, enabling you to apply the concepts you've learned.
+Remember, practice is key to mastering programming!

 ### Data Input from the Keyboard ⌨️